Dr Flavie Vial

 For the last 10 years, I have been providing intelligence on emerging issues in the environmental, agricultural and veterinary public health sectors.
 My strengths reside in my ability to bridge the gap between statistics and their applications to derive evidence for real world problems to decision makers.

-When not debugging R code, I can usefully be found running around York with my dog Alf or attempting to beat my son at Pokémon.
+When not debugging R code, I can usually be found running around York with my dog Alf or attempting to beat my son at Pokémon.

 I am a member of the WISE campaign to increase the participation, contribution and success of women in science, technology, engineering and mathematics.
 Some of the free time I have is spent volunteering with Age UK and their Keep your Pet scheme.